New York Pass and tourist cards: complete guide 2026

 As you can see, from the many things you can do and see in NYC that we have learned in previous reviews, in each case CityPASS is an essential card, limited to a small selection of New York City tourist attractions.

-Find out how it works and what the New York City Pass includesHow much does CityPASS New York cost?
+Find out how it works and what the New York City Pass includesHow much does it cost?

-CityPASS has the following list prices:
+The CityPASS has the following standard prices:

-- $156 the adult pass
+- $166 for an adult pass

-calculated as $154 the price of the pass + $2 purchase fee - $131 the pass per child (ages 6-17)
+calculated as $164 for the pass + $2 purchase fee - $138 per child (ages 6–17)

 Typically, CityPASS is never discounted, and no discount codes are available.